marek-jakub/marek-jakub.github.io/_posts/2022-03-16-marek-jakub-solve-HR-problem.md

 ---
 layout: post
-title: "How not to solve HackerRank problem"
+title: "How not to solve HackerRank problems"
 date: 2022-03-16
 ---
 1200 words